alphanu1/gud-windows/docs/DESIGN.md

 **Sub-byte formats.** `R1` and `XRGB1111` have no byte-per-pixel and every buffer-size calculation here assumes one.
 They exist for e-paper and tiny displays. `gud_format_bpp()` returns 0 for them and `gud_set_state()` refuses, rather than computing a wrong length quietly.
+Refusing is the right failure and the wrong end state — these are what e-paper and the tiny displays actually use, and reaching them means bits per pixel rather than bytes per pixel through `convert.c` and `gud_flush_rect()`.

+**EDID pass-through.** Covered above, and absent on purpose, not pending.
+The mode list an EDID brings with it is the problem, not the EDID.